 When you’ve built a successful business that’s been around for decades, it’s understandable that you might not want to shake things up.
 But the businesses that are able to see where the industry is headed are the ones that will survive and beat the competition.
-If you’ve been in business for the past 75 years, think of Ecommerce as the way to serve your customers for the next 75 years.
+If you’ve been in business for the past 75 years, think of ecommerce as the way to serve your customers for the next 75 years.

-With the right Ecommerce strategy and a strong B2B Ecommerce platform to build that strategy on, manufacturers and wholesalers can see transformational business results in the form of higher efficiencies, more engagement and increased revenue.
+With the right ecommerce strategy and a strong B2B ecommerce platform to build that strategy on, manufacturers and wholesalers can see transformational business results in the form of higher efficiencies, more engagement and increased revenue.

-Here are four ways you can drive efficiency with Ecommerce:
+Here are four ways you can drive efficiency with ecommerce:

 By providing rich administrative tools and capabilities, your team is freed up and your total cost of ownership is lowered.

-2. Reduce costs to acquire new customers
+2. Reduce the cost of acquiring new customers

 Ecommerce enables you to attract new customers through digital marketing and provide tools to channel partners in order to best identify new customers.